 It is worth taking a brief look at what we can learn from cartridges developed in the past, before considering the specifications which could deliver Option 4.

-The US Army came close to adopting a reduced power, general-purpose cartridge over 75 years ago.
+The US Army came close to adopting a reduced power, general-purpose cartridge eight decades ago.
 Following exhaustive testing by the Army's Caliber Board, the .30'06 round was very nearly replaced in the 1930s by the .276 Pedersen, which developed 2,390 J of muzzle energy.
-The British were very interested in this cartridge and even established an ammunition production line (the example in this photo was made in England) but it was rejected by the US Army mainly on cost grounds, because of the large stocks of .30'06 ammunition.
+The British were very interested in this cartridge and even established an ammunition production line (the example in the photo below was made in England) but it was rejected by the US Army mainly on cost grounds, because of the large stocks of .30'06 ammunition.

 Let's look at how the two most recent intermediate-power cartridges perform compared with the service rounds.
-This chart of bullet energy at different ranges compares the 7.62 with the 5.56, the 6.8 Remington and the 6.5 Grendel (there are other relevant experimental rounds, like the 7x46 UIAC, but I'm focusing on production cartridges here).
-Both the Remington and the Grendel rounds can develop up to 2,500 J muzzle energy - very similar to the 6.5mm Arisaka, the .276 Pedersen and the 7x43.
+This chart of bullet energy at different ranges compares the 7.62 with the 5.56, the 6.8 Remington and the 6.5 Grendel.
+Both the Remington and the Grendel rounds can develop up to 2,500 J muzzle energy - very similar to the 6.5mm Arisaka, the .276 Pedersen and the 7 x 43.